Additional Things to Know about Day Camp at Mo

 All personal items brought to camp are the responsibility of the owner.

-Mo-Ranch will attempt to locate items left behind, but cannot guarantee retrieval or replacement of lost personal belongings.
+Mo-Ranch will attempt to locate items left behind, but cannot guarantee retrieval of lost personal belongings.

 Your camper will be picked up and delivered based on the schedule listed below.
 Anyone picking up a camper may be asked to show photo identification and must be listed on the Day Camp release form.
 If any changes in the schedule occur, a Mo-Ranch staff person will call the parent/legal guardian to inform them of the changes.
 If your camper will be picked up from Mo-Ranch earlier than the normal schedule, Camp staff must be notified in writing prior to the early departure.

 If you are providing transportation for your camper, please plan on checking him/her in no later than 8:45am and checking him/her out no later than 4:45pm each day.
-You must check-in/check-out your camper at the Riverview Classroom.
+You must check-in/check-out your camper at the Youth Plaza.

 Pick up — We try to leave from the pick up site at these times